Quick Links

 PE:

-- 6 Elm have PE every Tuesday (outdoor) and Friday (indoor).
+• 6 Elm have PE every Tuesday (indoor) and Wednesday(outdoor).

-- 6 Oak have PE every Tuesday (indoor) and Friday (outdoor).
+• 6 Oak have PE every Tuesday (outdoor) and Thursday(indoor).

 Please click here for details of PE kit and school uniform